When it comes to packing, space in our backpacks is at a premium. Therefore it's no wonder we're always on the hunt for the best travel essentials.

 I could name more handy items I have seen other backpackers with during my travels.

-I could also name things I have seen which, to me, seem completely unnecessary to travel with.
+I could also name things I have seen, which, to me, seem completely unnecessary.
+But, to every man/woman, their own.

 I don't take all of these travel essentials with me on every trip.
 It certainly matters where you are going and for how long.